Dissipative particle systems on expanders: Introduction

 \begin{cor} Let $G$ be a graph on $n$ vertices from a regular expander sequence.
-Consider any of the special models (i)--(v) from any initial configuration with at most $n$ particles, where all types have the same speed and positive initial density.
+Consider any of the special models (i)--(v) from any initial configuration with at most $n$ particles, where each type has constant speed and positive initial density.
 For model (iii), suppose also that the type densities differ by some $\eps>0$ independent of $n$.
-Then the equilibrium time is $\Theta(n\log n)$ with high probability and in expectation. \end{cor}
+Then the equilibrium time is $O(n\log n)$ with high probability and in expectation, and is $\Theta(n\log n)$ if the initial positions of particles are independently uniform and types have the same speed. \end{cor}

 Moreover, we have a stronger form of Corollary \ref{cor:three-four-five}: the assumption that both types have positive density is not needed for the upper bound, except that in models (iv) and (v) we need type A to have positive density.
 We have not determined the precise conditions under which the conclusion holds, but we observe that our conditions cannot be significantly relaxed.
 For example, if we have $k=\omega(1)$ particles of type $B$, the proof of Theorem \ref{thm:persistent} gives an $O(n\log k)$ bound, so the lower bound cannot allow $k$ to be subpolynomial.
-The following result on the predator-prey model also shows that the lower bound fails if there are $o(n/\log n)$ predators.
+The following result on the predator-prey model also shows that the upper bound fails if there are $o(n/\log n)$ predators.

 \begin{thm} Consider predator-prey dynamics on a regular graph $G$ on $n$ vertices, starting from $k$ predators and $n-k$ prey on distinct vertices, where $4 \le k\leq n/\log n$ and both types have some nonzero speed independent of $n$.
 Let $T$ be the equilibrium time.
 Then \begin{enumerate}[(a),nosep] \item If the starting configuration is selected uniformly at random then $\mean{T}=\Omega(n^2/k)$. \item If $G$ is from an expander sequence then $\mean{T}=O(n^2/k)$ for any starting configuration. \end{enumerate} \end{thm}